emapeire/docker-node/README.md

 # Docker Node 🐳: learning best practices

+### About the project

-## A simple Node.js project with Docker, MongoDB and MySQL
+A simple Node.js project with Docker, MongoDB and MySQL

 ### Setting up the project